 14 J W Salacuse, 'Is There a Better Way?
 Alternative Methods of Treaty-Based, Investor-State Dispute Resolution', Fordham International Law Journal, 2007, 13(1), 138-185.
-See, for example, the ICSID Rules of Procedure for Conciliation Proceedings.

 15 There are instances where parties prefer to (or re-attempt to) settle their differences after the exchange of pleadings, which could help them to clearly identify the issues for determination and underlying legal arguments.